FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 162: How does the Rössler system exemplify a chaotic dynamical system?**
+**How does the Rössler system exemplify a chaotic dynamical system?**
 - A) By exhibiting low sensitivity to initial conditions.
 - B) Through its linear interaction of variables.
 - C) By showing chaotic behavior when parameters reach certain values.